sunsetjesus/ddnrs/README.md

    * The ddnrs prefix must be
    * The dnr ID must contain a valid unix timestamp
    * The genesis dnr ID must be unique for each dnr chain

-### Cryptography rules :
-   * The dnr is hashed using sha-256
-   * the hash is sighned using rsa-2048

 ### Dnr validation rules :
    * A dnr is considered valid if it fulfils all the data structure rules && genesis rules && auth rules && cryptography rules